Ziziou91/cloud_learning/app_deployment/aws/README.md

-# App Deployment
+# 2 tier app deployment on AWS

 This readme describes how to deploy a 2-tier web server and database application on AWS using EC2 instances.

 The EC2 instance hosting the web server uses nginx and Node.js.
 The EC2 instance hosting the database uses Mongodb.

 Much of the instance setup has been automated with bash scripts.
-Copies of these scripts can be found in this folder.
+Copies of these scripts can be found in the parent folder.

 ## A note on EC2 instance setup
 This README will only specify the settings required when launching both EC2 instances.